stackable-sh/cqlalchemy/README.md

 person = Profile.create(name="Peter Parker", email="peter@marvel.com")
 print(person.saved())

-"""
-This creates a new Keyspace named 'Example', and a new Table called 'Profile' (with change tracking enabled), and stores a new profile row object within it.
-Next, we will attempt to read the object back from Cassandra using the primary key.
+# This creates a new Keyspace named 'Example', and a new Table called 'Profile' (with change tracking enabled),
+# and stores a new profile row object within it.
+Next, we will attempt to read the object back from
-"""
+# Cassandra using the primary key.

 key = person.key
+print(key)

 instance = Profile.read(key)
 assert person == instance

-# Next, we will attempt to find an object using the index automatically created by cqlalchemy"""
+# Next, we will attempt to find an object using the index automatically created by cqlalchemy

 instance = (Profile
     .objects
     .where(email="peter@marvel.com")